All Episodes

 I think it's a great picture.

-I think someday it's a good one.
+I think someday it's a very good thing.

 It's a great picture, but I mean, I think someday it too will be in the International Spy Museum.

-He wants the picture that's on the cover of Vanity Fair to be in the International Spy Museum, and he's trying to run around at the same time talking about how his wife's life was destroyed because of her her name being leaked.
+He wants the picture that's on the cover of Vanity Fair to be in the International Spy Museum, and he's trying to run around at the same time talking about how his wife's life was destroyed because of her name being leaked.

 And yet now he wants her and his picture in the International Spy Museum.